RedHopper/SnapConfig/README.md

 # What is SnapConfig?
-SnapConfig is single header config reader library for C++.
-It's main goal is to provide great performance and customizability yet using as little space as possible.
-It has a nice simplistic syntax, trying to stick as much as possible to **plain text**.
-That's why there is no any specific file format associated with SnapConfig and it's solely your decision to choose an extension for your configuration files.
+**SnapConfig** is single header config reader library for C++.
+Its main goal is to provide great performance and customizability yet using as little space as possible.
+It has simplistic syntax, trying to stick as much as possible to plain text.
+That's why there is no specific file format associated with SnapConfig and it's solely your decision to choose an extension for your configuration files.

 # Example
 *config.txt*: